Ephesians Chapter Six

 Ephesians 6:19 & 20

-Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
-Pray that I may declare it fearlessly, as I should.
+And pray for me, too, that whenever I open my mouth, the words will be given to me to be bold in making known the secret of the Good News, for which I am an ambassador in chains.
+Pray that I may speak boldly, the way I should.

 The "mystery of the gospel" refers to the fact that it was revealed even in the Old Testament that Jesus Christ would come and pay for our sins.
 It is a mystery in that we can never understand what it would be like to send our only son to die for those that hate him.
 That is exactly what God did and Jesus came willingly.
 Even as Paul was imprisoned for preaching the gospel, he asked for prayer to enable him to be bold.
 He also asked that the words be from God and not his own understanding.